Lebron-Harden/Language-features-fused-recognition-model/README.md

 This project is modified on the basis of PaddleOCR.
 We used the overall framework of PaddleOCR and modified the core part to realize our idea.
 The link to PaddleOCR is https://github.com/PaddlePaddle/PaddleOCR.

+Training
+---
+Firstly, download two datasets on the website below and